Mexico fears discrimination, strained US relations under new Texas immigration law | Law-Order

 Mexico fears discrimination, strained US relations under new Texas immigration law

-Mexico filed a U.S. court brief supporting the U.S. Department of Justice's opposition to a Republican-backed Texas law that would empower state authorities to arrest and prosecute migrants and asylum seekers suspected of illegally crossing the U.S.-Mexico border.
+Mexico filed a U.S. court brief supporting the U.S. Department of Justice's opposition to a Republican-backed Texas law that would empower state authorities to arrest and prosecute people suspected of illegally crossing the U.S.-Mexico border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)